Aider-AI/aider/aider/website/_posts/2024-07-25-new-models.md

 The smaller 70B model was competitive with GPT-3.5, while the 8B model lags far behind.
+Both seem unable to reliably use SEARCH/REPLACE to edit files.
+This limits them to editing smaller files that can fit into their output token limit.

 ## Mistral Large 2 (2407)